Engage with the Community

 - At International Newcomers Academy, volunteers read and practiced English with students who have immigrated to Cleveland.

 - At the Cleveland Sight Center, CIM members deep-cleaned the kitchen and a children’s playroom.

 - Working with the Famicos Foundation in the Glenville neighborhood, just north of CIM, volunteers picked up litter and leaves to fill dozens of bags.

 Led by world-class artists and thought leaders, including CIM alumni, students can attend co-curricular workshops and conversations focused around community engagement, audience development, diversity in classical music, social entrepreneurism and more.
-Past speakers include President and Artistic Director of the Sphinx Organization Afa Dworkin; Play On Philly Founder Stanford Thompson; Executive Director of El Sistema Katie Wyatt; Philadelphia Orchestra Assistant Principal Bass and Project 440 Executive Director Joseph Conyers; and many others.
+Past speakers include President and Artistic Director of the Sphinx Organization Afa Dworkin, Play On Philly Founder Stanford Thompson, Executive Director of El Sistema Katie Wyatt, and Philadelphia Orchestra Assistant Principal Bass and Project 440 Executive Director Joseph Conyers.